Source code for a_sync.executor

 def __len__(self) -> int: return len(self._threads)

-[docs] def _adjust_thread_count(self): """ Adjusts the number of threads based on workload and idle threads. """ with self._adjusting_lock: # if idle threads are available, don't spin new threads if self._idle_semaphore.acquire(timeout=0): return # When the executor gets lost, the weakref callback will wake up # the worker threads. def weakref_cb(_, q=self._work_queue): q.put(None) num_threads = len(self._threads) if num_threads < self._max_workers: thread_name = '%s_%d' % (self._thread_name_prefix or self, num_threads) t = threading.Thread(name=thread_name, target=_worker, args=(weakref.ref(self, weakref_cb), self._work_queue, self._initializer, self._initargs, self._timeout)) t.daemon = True t.start() self._threads.add(t) thread._threads_queues[t] = self._work_queue
+[docs] def _adjust_thread_count(self): """ Adjusts the number of threads based on workload and idle threads.
+See Also: - :func:`_worker` for the worker function that handles thread pruning. """ with self._adjusting_lock: # if idle threads are available, don't spin new threads if self._idle_semaphore.acquire(timeout=0): return # When the executor gets lost, the weakref callback will wake up # the worker threads. def weakref_cb(_, q=self._work_queue): q.put(None) num_threads = len(self._threads) if num_threads < self._max_workers: thread_name = "%s_%d" % (self._thread_name_prefix or self, num_threads) t = threading.Thread( name=thread_name, target=_worker, args=( weakref.ref(self, weakref_cb), self._work_queue, self._initializer, self._initargs, self._timeout, ), ) t.daemon = True t.start() self._threads.add(t) thread._threads_queues[t] = self._work_queue

 executor = PruningThreadPoolExecutor(128) __all__ = [ "AsyncThreadPoolExecutor", "AsyncProcessPoolExecutor", "PruningThreadPoolExecutor", ]